aegiswp/theme/README.md

 ## Roadmap

-Fortunately, Séance has a [public roadmap](https://trello.com/b/x75Zqk7W/roadmap) that can be accessed to observe both its development and progress.
+Fortunately, Aeon has a [public roadmap](https://trello.com/b/x75Zqk7W/roadmap) that can be accessed to observe both its development and progress.

 ## Credits